gyanna081/Barangay-Information-Management-System-BIMS-/README.md

 ## Key Interface Features

-- **User Dashboard:** Displays an overview of barangay activities and statistics.
 - **Navigation Menu:** Provides easy access to Residents, Households, Sitio Management, and other modules.
 - **Search and Filter:** Quickly find records in all modules using the search bar and filter options.
 - **Responsive Design:** Accessible on desktop and mobile devices.